The crispy polenta is topped with tomato sauce, sautéed kale, mushrooms and a generous pile of grated Parmesan cheese.

 Simmer the tomato sauce.
 Add the tomatoes and basil, stirring to combine.
 Simmer until the sauce comes together, adding more water if the sauce gets too dry.
 Stir in the red pepper and season with salt and pepper.

 Sauté the kale.
-Heat a large high-edged sauteuse pan over medium heat, add the olive oil and heat through (may have to work in two batches depending on the size of the pan).
+Heat a large high-edged skillet pan over medium heat, add the olive oil and heat through (may have to work in two batches depending on the size of the pan).
 Add the kale and toss to coat in the oil.
 Sauté, stirring occasionally until the kale has wilted.

 Simmer the kale.
 Lower the heat to medium-low then add the chicken stock and simmer until the kale is tender and most of the stock has evaporated, about 8 minutes.